cameraui/docs/notifications/index.md

 ## Push stays private

 Your server seals every alert before it leaves your network. camera.ui Cloud, Google and Apple only pass the sealed envelope along; the camera name, the alert text and the link inside are unreadable to all three.[^e2ee] The thumbnail takes no detour at all: your phone loads it straight from your server.
+When **Video in Push** is on, the clip is delivered the same way: it stays inside the sealed push and streams from your own server, so the cloud never sees a frame.

 ## Your notification settings